Frequently Asked Questions About United’s Doctor of Ministry

 You will receive graduate credit for Module 1 and a Certificate of Ministry Renewal and Professional Development.

 What happens if I take Modules 1 and 2 but decide I don’t want to write a thesis project?

-You will receive graduate credit for your seminars and electives as well as a certificate of completion at the conclusion of Module 2.
+You will receive graduate credit for your seminars and electives as well as a Certificate of Specialized Ministries at the conclusion of Module 2.

 See Graphic Overview